mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 nuclear-spin-incoherent cross-section can be derived, this cross-section can be used to express the sample data in absolute units.
 In this case, the vanadium cross-section is unnecessary.

+For the best results of using the reduced vanadium data as input for sample data normalisation, the `OutputTreatment` property of the
+:ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` algorithm needs to be set to `Sum`.

 Reduction workflow
 ------------------